Speculative Trading, Prospect Theory and Transaction Costs: Introduction

 The rest of the paper is organized as follows.
 Section \ref{sect:prob} provides a description of the model and the underlying optimization problem.
 In Section \ref{sect:solmethod}, we outline the solution methods to a standard optimal stopping problem and discuss heuristically how the solution to our sequential optimal stopping problem shall be characterized via the idea of backward induction.
 The main results are collected in Section \ref{sect:main}.
-Some comparative statics results and their policy implications are discussed in Section \ref{sect:compstat}.
+Some comparative statics results and their policy implications are discussed in Section \ref{sect:compstat}. {\cred Several extensions of the baseline model are discussed in Section \ref{sect:extend}}.
 Section \ref{sect:conc} concludes.
 A few technical proofs are deferred to the appendix.